 One of Binit’s core aims is to reduce the impact of heavy vehicle movements.
-Many of Europe’s cities are still built on medieval layouts and we are increasingly wanting pedestrians and cyclists to feel safer in these urban areas.
-Unfortunately, the most efficient way to collect waste is in a 26tonne bin lorry.
-Electric bin lorries are finally appearing on our streets, but demand is high, supply is low and it will be a while before it’s the norm.
+Many of Europe’s cities are still built on medieval layouts and we are increasing efforts to ensure pedestrians and cyclists feel safer in urban areas.
+Unfortunately, the most efficient way to collect waste is in a 26-tonne bin lorry.
+Electric bin lorries are finally appearing on our streets.
+But demand is high, supply is low and it will be a while before it’s the norm.
 In the meantime, diesel is the fuel of choice and this will prevent waste collections from reaching net zero.

 This net-zero waste solution takes us one step closer to a circular economy.
-Co-Delivery collect small electrical items for us from businesses in the centre of Exeter.
+Co-Delivery collect small electrical items from businesses in the centre of Exeter.
 They take these to a central bulking point where they are moved out of the city by van.
-The cargo bikes are whizzing round the city all day making deliveries so collections are made on the existing routes.
+The cargo bikes are whizzing around all day making deliveries so collections are made on the existing routes.
 A little more effort in planning means that we have made massively less impact with our collections.
 Simple.